smitae/weatherstation-tinkerforge/README.md

 TinkerForge Sensorstation with UV-Light, Temperature, Humidity and Sound sensor.

 Output dir is hardcoded - /appl/weerstation/data/..
 (Line 153-Outside / 169-Inside in the source code)
-Also IP-adres to connect to the sensor array is hardcoded -
+Also IP-adres to connect to the sensor array is hardcoded (Line 183-Outside / 123-Inside in the source code)

 build;
 javac -cp Tinkerforge.jar:.
 Weerstation_Inside.java